Grishj/PDF-EditorViewer/README.md

 ### 🔄 Page Management
 - **Rotate Page**: Rotate the current page 90 degrees clockwise.
 - **Rotate All**: Rotate the entire document 90 degrees clockwise.
+- **Insert Blank Page**: Add a new white page anywhere in the document for extra notes or drawings.
 - **Navigation**: Jump directly to any page number using the input field.

 ### 👓 Viewing Experience